What is the US Visa Waiver program?

 Yes, but only if you are not in removal and based upon an immediate relative petition.

 US immigration law issues can be complex and confusing.
 Put the matter into the hands of a competent professional.
 If you have any questions about your immigration options under the US visa waiver program call us at 702-423-2721 or email us to schedule a free immigration lawyer consultation.
-I also urge you to subscribe to this blog or the RSS feed so you can see when we post new articles.
+I also urge you to subscribe to our blog or the RSS feed so you can see when we post new articles.

 Gary Goodin, Las Vegas Immigration Lawyer